 This post was triggered based on the fact that this past week I was hit hard with an infection.
 I spent four days in bed with fevers, chills, nausea, lack of appetite, and foggy brain.
-Symptoms like that turn just about anyone away from eating.
+Symptoms like that turn anyone away from eating.
 And for most people, reduced calorie intake during acute sickness is fine and doesn’t have long-term effects.
 But for individuals with an eating disorder, these symptoms can trigger eating disorder thoughts and behaviors.

 Eating Disorder Brain